Chapter 9 - Graduate Student Rights & Responsibilities

-Grievances arising out of classroom or other academic situations should be resolved, if at all possible, with the individual instructor involved.
-If resolution cannot be reached, the student should discuss the grievance with the instructor’s department executive officer and submit it in writing to him or her.
-The department executive officer will discuss the grievance with the instructor involved and/or refer it to a department grievance committee.
-The department executive officer should respond in writing to the student within five class days.
+Academic grievances should be resolved, if at all possible, with the individual instructor involved.
+If a resolution cannot be reached, the student should discuss the grievance with the instructor’s department chair and submit it in writing to them.
+The department chair will discuss the grievance with the instructor involved and/or refer it to a department grievance committee.
+The department chair should respond in writing to the student within five class days.

-If a resolution of the grievance cannot be made with the department executive officer, the student may appeal in writing to the dean of the instructor’s college.
-In cases involving Graduate College policy or procedure the appeal should be made to the Dean of the Graduate College rather than to the dean of the instructor’s college.
-The dean will hear the explanations of the department executive officer and instructor, and should respond in writing within ten class days of receipt of the written notice of appeal.
+If a resolution of the grievance cannot be made with the department chair, the student may appeal in writing to the dean of the instructor’s college.
+In cases involving Graduate College policy or procedure, the appeal should be made to the Dean of the Graduate College.
+The dean will hear the explanations of the department chair and instructor and should respond in writing within ten class days of receipt of the written notice of appeal.

-Judgment of professional competence as demonstrated in such matters as qualifying, preliminary and final oral examinations, and other clearly stated program requirements concerning competence in the field of study is the responsibility of the academic program and Program of Study (POS) committee.
+Judgment of professional competence as demonstrated in qualifying, preliminary and final oral examinations, and other clearly stated program requirements concerning competence in the field of study is the responsibility of the academic program and POS committee.

-- Each program offering graduate study must form a grievance committee composed of equal numbers of representatives from the program graduate faculty and graduate students.
+- Each program offering graduate study must form a grievance committee (of at least four members) composed of equal numbers of representatives from the program graduate faculty and graduate students.
 The grievance committee may be a standing committee or may be an ad hoc committee, depending upon the program.

 - The DOGE (or department chair) may serve as a nonvoting chairperson of the grievance committee.

 - Written records of the committee shall include the complaint itself, the disposition of the complaint, and any other information the committee deems pertinent.
-Written records of the program grievance committee are available for study by the complaining student and those making decisions at higher levels in the event of further appeal.
+Written records of the program grievance committee are available for study by the student filing the complaint and those making decisions at higher levels in the event of further appeal.

-- The program grievance committee deliberates in private except in instances where members feel the issue under consideration is of general interest and importance.
+- The program grievance committee deliberates in private except in instances where parties contend the issue under consideration is of general interest and importance.
 In those cases, the committee may hold public meetings with the consent of both parties involved in the complaint.

-- The graduate student (or chosen representative or adviser) and the other party (or chosen representative or adviser) have the right to present their cases orally to the grievance committee.
+- The graduate student (or chosen representative or advisor) and the other party (or chosen representative or advisor) have the right to present their cases orally to the grievance committee.

-- The committee shall provide its written recommendation regarding the grievance to the DOGE (or department chair) of the student’s graduate major and to the student.
+- The committee shall provide a written recommendation regarding the grievance to the DOGE (or department chair) of the student’s major and to the student.